 Van Cortlandt Park — Riverdale

 Why rent a car to travel to the country when you can get to this bucolic Bronx park by subway?
 Journey down one of its multiple hiking trails and you'll be so immersed in nature you won't believe you're still in NYC!
-While less than half the size of Pelham Bay, Van Cortlandt boasts many similar special attractions, including horseback riding at Riverdale Stables, a nature center for hands-on learning, and the historic Van Cortlandt House Museum, which always gets decked out for the holidays and hosts a popular Santa Claus Pajama Storytime.
+While less than half the size of Pelham Bay, Van Cortlandt boasts many similar special attractions, including horseback riding at Riverdale Stables, a nature center for hands-on learning, and the historic Van Cortlandt House Museum, which always gets decked out for the holidays.
 Of course you'll find the typical playgrounds and athletic courts here, too, plus something Pelham doesn't have: a seasonal outdoor pool.
-Our only complaint is that its ice-skating rink has been permanently shuttered, but with a calendar jam-packed with family programming year-round, including alfresco flicks, birding, and a track club, you'll never be at a loss for something to do.
+Our only complaint is that its ice skating rink has been permanently shuttered, but with a calendar jam-packed with family programming year-round, including alfresco flicks, birding, and a track club, you'll never be at a loss for something to do.

 East River Park is small but offers great views, a sandy beach, and green space for picnicking with some of Williamsburg's great eats.
 Photo by Harold Navarro via Flickr.